ayush28j/colabshopper/CONTRIBUTING.md

 ## 🙏 Thank You!

-Thank you for taking the time to contribute to CoShopper!
+Thank you for taking the time to contribute to ColabShopper!
 Every contribution, big or small, is valued and appreciated.

 ---